-I don't want to say too much without giving lots away, this is a police/court drama that centers on corruption, racism and politics.
+I don’t want to say too much without giving lots away, this is a police/court drama that centres on corruption, racism and politics.
 It really was heartbreaking at times and the acting was excellent.

 2. War and Peace – This is one of my favourite period dramas and I love the cast.
 I’m a huge James Norton fan and get a bit too excited about the love story between Prince Andrei and Natasha.

 I could watch this again and again, for the story, the interiors and the costumes!
 The Russian landscape with its snowy backdrop is also stunning.

 3. Peaky Blinders – Ok so I have watched this series more than once!
 I can’t get enough of the story, the moody sets and the vintage costumes.

 It’s an excellent drama, with compelling storylines, actors and humour.
 I want to go to a Peaky Blinders bar or do the tour next time I am in the UK.